elchericito/prive-docs/prive-functionality-in-shopify-admin/refunding-a-subscription-in-shopify.md

 ### Refund Flow #2

-1. Navigate to the “Customers” tab of the Prive app.
+1. Navigate to the “Customers” tab of the Recurly Commerceapp.
 2. Search for the customer by name or email who needs to have their order refunded.
 3. Scroll down to the “order history” section of the subscription contract.
 4. Select the purple highlighted link of the order that needs to be refunded.